Till Death Do Us Part (McDaniel novel): Plot summary

 18-year-old April Lancaster, the child of Janice and Hugh Lancaster, enters the hospital for testing as she has been suffering from headaches, blackouts, and eventually passed out in English class.

-During this time, April becomes acquainted with Mark Gianni, who suffers from cystic fibrosis, and has been in and out of the hospital since he was born.
+During this time, April becomes acquainted with Mark Gianni, who has cystic fibrosis, and has been in and out of the hospital since he was born.
 Mark is very interested in April, and even tells her that he intends to marry her, but she declines his offer to go out, as she already has a boyfriend, Chris.

 April is told by her doctor that she has an inoperable brain tumor, a recurrence of the case she had as a five-year-old, and needs to start radiation treatments.
 Soon after breaking the news to Chris, he ends their relationship, and April begins to date Mark.

 Over time, the two fall in love, and Mark proposes to April.
 She accepts, although her parents aren't thrilled about the match.
 Eventually, they do reconcile to the idea.

 Shortly afterward, the car that Mark is driving in during a race (he is an avid racing fan) flips over and ignites.
 Mark survives the crash, but he develops pneumonia and dies.

 The book ends with April and her parents in St. Croix for a vacation.
 April releases a red balloon for Mark, as he had once done for her.

 The sequel, For Better, For Worse, Forever begins with April in St. Croix.